-In Wave Analytics, click the gear icon () and then click Data Manager.
-The data manager opens on the Monitor tab, with the Jobs view selected by default.
+- 1. In Analytics, click the gear icon () and then click Data Manager.
+The data manager opens on the Monitor tab, with the Jobs view selected by default. - 2.
+Click the Dataflows & Recipes tab.

-2. Select Dataflow View.

 Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.